zaneenders/Content/Articles/building-a-reverse-proxy-server-using-hummingbird.md

     external: true
 ```

-Pleased with myself for getting this working and it is easier than I expected.
+Pleased with myself for getting this working and it was easier than I expected.

 ## Server Name Indication (SNI)